deekayen/aidstoscoutmastership/manuscript/making_a_career.md

 One of the maxims which Mr. Selfridge impresses on his employees in this: "A man should always act as if he had a serious and clever competitor close behind him, so that he is continually putting forth his best efforts to keep the imaginary competitor from winning his place."

-The guide book which Mr. Selfridge issues for the assistance of his employees shows how the following points, which we inculcate in the Boy Scouts, are of greatest value to a young fellow in getting on in his career in a big business house. *Strict adherance to instructions,* with the feeling that such obedience is "playing the game" for the good of the business.
+The guide book which Mr. Selfridge issues for the assistance of his employees shows how the following points, which we inculcate in the Boy Scouts, are of greatest value to a young fellow in getting on in his career in a big business house. *Strict adherence to instructions,* with the feeling that such obedience is "playing the game" for the good of the business.

 *Energy* and making best use of the time available.
 "Waste of time where so many are employed is a very serious matter.
 If one hundred people waste only five minutes each day, the loss is more than eight hours, or a hundred days in a year."